worka/vanilla-js-wheel-zoom/README.md

 > Starting with version 5, the plugin switched to using `style transform`.
 To use the plugin in older browsers, switch to earlier versions.

+> The examples are shown without IE11 support, if you need to support this browser, then this can be fixed using css styles, you just need to center the content in another way.

 <a href="https://worka.github.io/vanilla-js-wheel-zoom/demo-image.html">Demo (only one image)</a>

 <a href="https://worka.github.io/vanilla-js-wheel-zoom/demo-html.html">Demo (html)</a>